 Here’s Where It Gets Interesting.

-You can swipe right or left to indicate your interest level, and when you both swipe right a “connection” is made.
+You can swipe right or left to indicate your interest level, or let someone know you’re really interested by using a SuperSwipe.
+When you both swipe right a “connection” is made.
 Once that happens, the woman has only 24 hours to initiate a conversation or the match is lost.

 The upside is… no more wasting time breaking the ice with women who aren’t going to respond.
 The downside is… you have to wait for her to make the first move.
 When she does send you a message, you only have 24 hours to reply to it, or the match automatically expires.